Automatic Lazy Rendering

 Feature overview

 The Automatic Lazy Rendering option automatically detects the elements distant from the fold, then uses CSS to instruct the browser to delay their rendering until the visitor scrolls down the page and the elements are within the viewport.
+We will apply the optimization only to the following HTML elements:

 Different lazily rendered elements for mobile and desktop